The Great Resistance: Return-to-Office Enforcement Collapses

 With this statement, Airbnb became the latest billion-dollar company to join the ranks of work-from-anywhere employers like GitLab, Zapier, and Automattic.
 Meanwhile, defections have forced hundreds of other firms throughout the technology and financial services industries to dramatically scale back their return-to-office plans.

-Moreover, Business Insider had reported back in April that the sole big-tech firm that tried to compel full-time office work, Amazon, didn’t stand a chance when poachers Oracle and Facebook pounced on the Seattle firm’s disgruntled employees as soon as it had announced its 40-hour return-to-office mandate.
-To stop the bleeding from all the resignations, Amazon drastically rolled back those plans and gave employees two more days every week at home.
+Moreover, Business Insider had reported back in 2021 that the sole big-tech firm that tried to compel full-time office work, Amazon, didn’t stand a chance when poachers Oracle and Facebook pounced on the Seattle firm’s disgruntled employees as soon as it had announced its 40-hour return-to-office mandate.
+To stop the bleeding from all the resignations, Amazon drastically rolled back those plans and gave employees two more days every week to work from home.

 After observing the brain drain at Amazon, it didn’t take long for Google, Uber, and LinkedIn to scale their RTO policies way back.
 Facebook then expanded remote-work eligibility to all workers, even junior, early-career employees.
 Insider’s senior workplace trends correspondent Aki Ito eloquently summed up this widespread collapse in return-to-office enforcement this way: